grifonas/obsidian-icloud-vault/Parent_Meeting_Naomi-20.09.2023.md

 - Rated and checked by the teachers every Friday.
 - In case of tech issues please contact Bug Club first (see the slides).

-# Missing School Days; Doctor's Appointments
+# Doctor's Appointments
-- Always email info@platanus-schule.de and CC the Ms Parr and Mr. Nicholson.
+- Always email info@platanus-schule.de and CC the Ms Parr and Mr. Nicholson. in advance.
 - If a child has to leave in the **middle of the day they must go up to the secretary office and let them know**.

-# Other Admin
-- Avoid congestion in the school yard during pickup time.
 # Class Trip
 - Location: Next to the Baltic Sea.
 Ahlbeck Jugendferienpark (see the slides).
 - 21.05- 24.05.2024